pobizhe/shadowsocksrR/Generate-QR-Code-for-Android-or-iOS-Clients.md

 Shadowsocks Android and iOS supports QR Code configuration.

-Update: now you can also scan QR code on Windows and OS X.
+Update: now you can also scan QR code on Windows, Linux, and OS X.

 Protocol
 ========